Nakilon/mll/README.md

 # TODO elegantly get rid of repetitive type checks
 # TODO ? let(:fake_lambda){ ->(*args){fail} }
 # TODO rewrite all Lazy#to_a into Lazy#force (it's not recursive and not documented)
+# TODO maybe make indexes count from 0 not 1
 describe MLL do
   describe "List Manipulation" do
     describe "Constructing Lists" do